Chapter 37. Users and Groups

 37.1.4.
 Modifying Group Properties

-from the menu (or choose > from the pulldown menu).
-A window similar to
+To view the properties of an existing group, select the group from the group list and click Properties from the menu (or choose File > Properties from the pulldown menu).
+A window similar to Figure 37.5, “Group Properties” appears.

 Figure 37.5.
 Group Properties